hmrguez/apiand-docs/src/content/docs/generate/generate-entity.md

 ## Behaviours

 - `DDD`: Generates an entity class in the Domain layer with the specified attributes, if there are enums it creates a separate file for them.

+- `Standalone`: Generates an entity class and any enum classes in the `Entity/path` folder (where 'path' is derived from the entity name).
+For example, if the entity name is `Product.Category`, files will be created in `Entity/Product` folder.

+- `SingleLayer`: Same as Standalone - generates entity and enum files in the `Entity/path` folder based on the entity name structure.